afr5057/RAAW_data_group/README.md

     * Health Care
     * Finance
     * Energy
-* Stock prices for 5 years for all publicaly traded Technology companies on NASDAQ as listed in Yahoo Finance.
+* Stock prices for 5 years for all publically traded Technology companies on NASDAQ as listed in Yahoo Finance.
   * This data is presented as daily listings and was obtained using API
 * GDP for 5 years
   * This data is presented as monthly listings and was obtained as flat files (.csv)